-(b) A prescription for aid-in-dying medication provided under this part may not be written without the attending physician offering the qualified individual an opportunity to rescind the request.
+(b) A prescription for an aid-in-dying drug provided under this part may not be written without the attending physician directly, and not through a designee, offering the individual an opportunity to withdraw or rescind the request.

-443.5. (a) Before prescribing aid-in-dying medication, the attending physician shall do all of the following:
+443.5. (a) Before prescribing an aid-in-dying drug, the attending physician shall do all of the following: